Purification and Perturbations of Communication and Repeated Games

 \subsubsection{Related Literature}

 Different instances of private sunspot arguments have appeared before.
-Our main contribution is to formally generalize/unify these critiques, allowing us to more broadly study the domain of models to which this criticism does/does not apply:
+Our main contribution is to formally generalize, extend, and unify these critiques, allowing us to more broadly study the domain of models to which this criticism does/does not apply:

-This principle is first invoked by \cite{M91} as an intuitive equilibrium criterion in repeated games with private monitoring (not connected to purification), applied to obtain an anti-folk result.
-Independently, \cite{BMM09} (implicitly) apply this principle recursively to sequential-move games with perfect information and finite memory to demonstrate that all purifiable equilibria are markov perfect equilibria. \cite{DK21} separately apply this result to the cheap talk model of \cite{CH10}.
+The principle of III was first described by \cite{M91} as an intuitive equilibrium criterion in repeated games with only private monitoring (not connected to purification), applied to obtain a result that pure equilibria are stage Nash. \cite{BMM09} (implicitly) apply the III principle recursively to sequential-move games with perfect information and finite memory to demonstrate that all purifiable equilibria are markov perfect equilibria.
+Similarly, \cite{DK21} apply this result to the cheap talk model of \cite{CH10} to demonstrate that only babbling equilibria of this model are compatible with private preferences.
+The main result of this paper more generally connects the III principle to private preferences, generalizing these previous results.

-Our generalization allows us to extend these arguments to repeated games with both public and private monitoring (and indeed full information), and more broadly communication games with either mediation or receiver commitment.
+The novel applications in this work (to my knowledge) are to repeated games with public monitoring (as well as public+private monitoring, and perfect monitoring), and to more general communication games including mediation or receiver commitment.
 By outlining the full scope of this critique, we also demonstrate the necessary relaxations to obtain purifiable equilibria.